 demoted, wrongfully disciplined, and denied wages.
 When you call the right attorney to schedule a free and confidential consultation,

-you will meet with a race discrimination lawyer from The Spitz Law Firm who
+you will meet with a race discrimination lawyer from Spitz, The Employee’s Law Firm who

 The materials available at

 the top of this racial discrimination webpage and on this employment law

 website are for informational purposes only and not for the purpose of

 providing legal advice.
 If you are still asking: “What should I do if I was

 wrongfully fired today because of my race”, “I’m being discriminated against because

 I’m black”, “my boss is discriminating against me because he is a racist” or “How

 do I report race discrimination in the workplace”, your best option is to contact an Ohio attorney to obtain advice with